-This is an awesome STEM activity for filling an afternoon, turning off the screens, and getting the kids up an moving while learning some great physics.
+This is an awesome STEM activity for filling an afternoon, turning off the screens, and getting the kids up and moving while learning some great physics.

 The supplies are simple, and you probably have everything you need in the junk drawer.
 You can use our sleigh printable or let the kids draw their own.
 That might keep them busy just a bit longer too.
 I am pretty sure my son would add jet boosters the next time.

-The science behind it is awesome, and I love that you can explore physics (think Newton) with such a playful activity that really gets the kids involved.
-Hands on learning is an excellent way to really help kids understand what’s happening and to be a part of the learning process.
+The science behind it is awesome, and I love that you can explore physics (think Newton) with such a playful activity that gets the kids involved.
+Hands-on learning is an excellent way to help kids understand what’s happening and to be a part of the learning process.

-A STEM challenge like this Santa STEM activity is an excellent way to learn about the design process that goes along with engineering ad also to learn about the science behind what they see happening.
+A STEM challenge like this balloon rocket STEM activity is an excellent way to learn about and practice the engineering design process.

 Let’s get Santa’s sleigh balloon rocket set up to fly!
 You will need some space and two objects to tie the string to in a room.
 If you live someplace warm, you can even take it outside.

-Next, cut a length of straw and feed then string through the straw.
+STEP 2.
+Cut the length of the straw and feed the string through the straw.

-Don’t forget the sleigh!
+Don’t forget your sleigh!
 You want to tape the sleigh graphic to the side of the balloon!

-Lastly, make sure the balloon is all the way on one side of the string.
-You can get a stopwatch or timer ready if you really want to make it official and collect data!
+STEP 7.
+Make sure the balloon is on one side of the string.
+You can get a stopwatch or timer ready to make it official and collect data!